IoanHadarean/Interactive-Front-End-Milestone-Project/README.md

 <br>`Responsive web design`
 <br>`Grid system`

 ### Features Left To Implement

 1. SVG can be added as a feature because -webkit-text-stroke-width doesn't work in Internet Explorer.
 2. Minor fixes can be made to make the website look pixel perfect.

+## Bugs Fixed

+1. When a user types a location in the empty fieldbox and wants to select a different country, the location does not clear out(fixed with an eventListener function that would clear out the location field when a new country is selected).
+2. When a user clicks on a radio button, the markers and locations are shown on the map even if the location is not selected(fixed with a function that would enable the radio buttons when the length of the autocomplete string is more than 0).
+3. When the contact form is about to be submitted, the form does not reset.
+Therefore, the user does not know if the email was sent or not and he could spam a lot of emails(fixed by adding an alert mentioning if the email was sent or not and a reset for the contact form).

 ### Wireframe